|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 case study to get you thinking.
 Remember, I will read the question then the four

-choices, followed by a musical tones requesting you to turn the tape player off
+choices, followed by a musical tones requesting you to turn the recording off

 to think about your answer.
-When you turn the tape player back on again the correct
+When you turn the recording back on again, the correct

 - Reamer, F. G. (2009).
 Social Work Ethics Casebook: Cases and Commentary.
 Washington, DC: NASW Press.